WillerZ/rocksmith-pod-hd-500-jtv/README.md

 Guitar-altering blocks go into the top path (Path A) and Bass-altering blocks go into the lower path (Path B).
 Anything which applies equally to both can go in the common section after the paths come back together.
-The common path before the paths split can only be used for non-channel-mixing stereo-in stereo-out effects that need to apply to both instruments.
+The common path before the paths split cannot be used because all effects blocks produce output on both channels when there is input on either channel – this ruins the Guitar/Bass signal separation. both instruments.